michael-gann/nodejs-sfs/readme.md

   Serverless: Removing old service artifacts from S3...
   ```

-11. Navigate to the first endpoint provided and append "/api/creditor/".
-If we get back some data, congratulations!
-Our app is now deployed as an AWS Lambda.
-We're now serverless.
+11. Navigate to the first endpoint provided and append "/api/creditor".
+The API is now setup as a lambda function.
 Read on below for detailed information about using this API.

 # Usage